-SECTION 4 - The regular meetings of the Board of Trustees shall be held immediately before and immediately after the annual session of the House of Delegates.
+SECTION 4 - The regular meetings of the Board of Trustees shall be held no less than four (4) times a year.
 Special meetings may be called by the President or upon petition by a simple majority of the Board members themselves, with proper notice to all members of the Board.

-SECTION 5 - A majority of the voting members of the Board of Trustees shall constitute a quorum.

-SECTION 6 - The Board of Trustees shall have management of the finances of this Association.

-SECTION 7 - The Board of Trustees shall employ and direct the Executive Director in his duties.
+- SECTION 5 A majority of the voting members of the Board of Trustees shall constitute a quorum. - SECTION 6 The Board of Trustees shall have management of the finances of this Association. - SECTION 7 The Board of Trustees shall employ and direct the Executive Director in their duties.